kineticfire-labs/semver-multi/README.md

 ## Enforce Standardized Commit Messages

-*semver-multi* provides git hooks (todo link) to help enforce standardized git commit messages.
-The integrity of the git commit messages is key to understanding the changes in the project and generating the appropriate version information.
+*semver-multi* provides Git hooks (todo link) to help enforce standardized Git commit messages.
+The integrity of the Git commit messages is key to understanding the changes in the project and generating the appropriate version information.

-Server-side and/or client-side git hooks may be used.
+Server-side and/or client-side Git hooks may be used.
 Server-side hooks are preferred since they are easier to install and enforce and more difficult to bypass.
 Client-side hooks may help the developer before server-side hooks come into play.
 Client-side hooks may be the only option if server-side hooks cannot be installed.

 ## Define Scopes and Types